seetadev/Web3-Play-Physics/README.md

 Fun with Physics: Physics explains how things move and how different kinds of energy can affect these things.
 Once someone understands the rules of physics, it’s possible to understand how the whole universe works!

-We are using Aleo SDKs (Software Development Kit (SDK) for Zero-Knowledge Transactions) and Aleo high-level utilities in javascript to handle Accounts and Node connections in the browser (Aleo.js).

 Website: https://sites.google.com/view/play-physics-with-wrlds